joeygordon/hopscotch/README.md

 - MIDI device to input notes
 - MIDI device to send output to

+You can choose input and output devices in the params menu

 ### Select a Sequence

 Use encoder 2 to select which sequence you would like to modify.
 Encoder 3 selects the sequence.